-Further investigation for the determination of expansion factors from hay yield to total grassland biomass is foreseen to be implemented within the recently defined new LULUCF project proposal.
-This is predicted as one of long-term improvements needed in Croatian reporting.
+Further investigation for the determination of expansion factors from yield to total biomass and survey for existing data for the determination of biomasses in perennial cropland and rotation periods are foreseen to be implemented within the defined LULUCF 3 project proposal.
+Basic information on the tasks of this project are provided in Annex 3.2.